apalache-mc/apalache/docs/src/apalache/installation/docker.md

 ## Setting an alias

-If you are running Apalache on Linux :penguin: or MacOS :green_apple:, you can define this handy alias in your rc file, which runs Apalache in docker while sharing the working directory:
+If you are running Apalache on Linux :penguin: or macOS :green_apple:, you can define this handy alias in your rc file, which runs Apalache in docker while sharing the working directory: